dvanmosselbeen/dvm-docs/games/nice-flightgear-aircrafts.md

 -   typhoon-2
 -   f-14b - Must be the top fighter in fgfs.
 -   f16
--   f4u - With a maybe to overrealistic fdm.
-Need to investigate if it\'s usable after a long flytime.
+-   f4u - With a maybe to over realistic fdm.
+Need to investigate if it's usable after a long flytime.
 Has also a propstrike failure, when to much throttle for long time.
 -   harrier
 -   hurricaneIIb
 -   IAR80 - Probably the most advanced in high-tech aircraft